With a little imagination and some self-love as a foundation, divorce can be the gateway to living your best life and find your self after divorce.

 Several seasons passed by before I found myself contemplating art again.
-I moved into a new house and came across my old, boxed up, paints and brushes.
+I moved into a new house and came across my old, boxed-up, paints and brushes.
 So, I decided to give it another go.
 This time I would ease myself back into painting and only paint for leisure.

 Like reacquainting with an old friend, I started to relive the joys of painting again.
-I chose to do something for myself and it felt great.
+I chose to do something for myself, and it felt great.

-From there I started finding more opportunities to do more of what I loved.
+From there, I started finding more opportunities to do more of what I loved.
 With each act of self-love, I continued to discover other parts of me that I had left behind or long forgotten.

 A beautiful quote by a soulful writer, Beau Taplin, comes to mind, which I believe rings true: “Self-love is an ocean and your heart a vessel.
-Make it full and any excess will spill over into the lives of the people you hold dear.
+Make it full, and any excess will spill over into the lives of the people you hold dear.
 But you must come first.”

 As self-indulgent as it may seem, doing things that bring joy to your heart during divorce is not a self-fish act.

 When you do things to look after and love yourself, you become the best version of yourself.
-Only then, can you give your children all of you and more.
+Only then can you give your children all of you and more.

 So, what is it that you love or would love to do?

-Were there things you wanted to do while married, but couldn’t for some reason (e.g. learn a new hobby, spend more time with family and friends, volunteer, bungee jump, etc.)?
+Were there things you wanted to do while married but couldn’t for some reason (e.g., learn a new hobby, spend more time with family and friends, volunteer, bungee jump, etc.)?

 Instead of making excuses about why you can’t do those things, research, make time, plan, find support to care for the kids, and do those things.

 In my case, I traded in big expensive canvases for small sheets of watercolor paper.
-I also swapped acrylics and oils to watercolor paint.
+I also swapped acrylics and oils for watercolor paint.
 Not only did this make painting more affordable, but less messy too.

 Another example is my substitute for a trip to a Day Spa.
-A full afternoon of professional pampering may be out of reach, but soaking in a hot bath (uninterrupted), donning a face mask, with added bath salts, a good book, and a cup of tea, can make a world of difference to the hamster wheel of life.
+A full afternoon of professional pampering may be out of reach, but soaking in a hot bath (uninterrupted), donning a face mask with added bath salts, a good book, and a cup of tea can make a world of difference to the hamster wheel of life.

-There’s also plenty of resources and ideas online that show you how to make pampering products with ingredients straight from the pantry.
+There are also plenty of resources and ideas online that show you how to make pampering products with ingredients straight from the pantry.
 Who knows, you could enjoy the DIY process more than the pampering session itself.